Aaron Solo

-Aaron Solow is an American professional wrestler.
-He is currently working for the American promotion All Elite Wrestling (AEW), where he is part of the QTV stable, using the ring name Aaron Solo.
+Aaron Solow (born February 4, 1987) is an American professional wrestler.
+He is signed to the American promotion All Elite Wrestling (AEW), where he was part of the QTV stable, using the ring name Aaron Solo.

 Professional wrestling career

 Solo made his debut on the independent circuit in California, notably Big Time Wrestling.
 On July 16, 2015 he wrestled Tyler Breeze at WWE NXT.
 In 2018 he wrestled Punishment Martinez for the ROH World Television Championship.